-The Safeguarding and mental health coordinator/Duty Safeguarding Officer/relevant Designated Safeguarding Lead will discuss the concern with the Designated Safeguarding Lead/Deputy or another member of the Designated Team in the absence of the Designated Safeguarding Lead and jointly agree a course of action.
-The Safeguarding and mental health coordinator/Duty Safeguarding Officer/relevant Designated Safeguarding Lead will complete Section 2 onwards of the Safeguarding Alert and Referral Form (ref: SS-RSC-01).
+The Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead will discuss the concern with the Designated Safeguarding Lead/Deputy or another member of the Designated Team in the absence of the Designated Safeguarding Lead and jointly agree a course of action.
+The Safeguarding and Mental Health Coordinator/Duty Manager/Designated Safeguarding Lead will complete Section 4 onwards of the Safeguarding Alert and Referral Form (ref: SS-RSC-01).

-In emergency situations (e.g. where there is a risk of severe physical injury), where immediate action is needed to safeguard the health or safety of the individual or anyone else who may be at risk, the emergency services will be contacted immediately.
+In emergency situations (e.g., where there is a risk of severe physical injury), where immediate action is needed to safeguard the health or safety of the individual or anyone else who may be at risk, the emergency services will be contacted immediately.
 Where a crime has been committed or is suspected within a safeguarding concern, the police will be contacted immediately.